manwar/theweeklychallenge/content/blog/perl-weekly-challenge-147.md

 ##### **Submitted by:** [Mohammad S Anwar](http://www.manwar.org)
 ***

-Write a sript to find the first pair of `Pentagon Numbers` whose sum and difference are also a `Pentagon Number`.
+Write a script to find the first pair of `Pentagon Numbers` whose sum and difference are also a `Pentagon Number`.

 > Pentagon numbers can be defined as P(n) = n(3n - 1)/2.